adventofgenai/resources/README.md

 Hello, AI Adventurers!
 Ready to navigate the exciting world of Generative AI with Intel's advanced tech?
 Here's everything you need to ace the hackathon:

 1. **Intel Developer Cloud: Your AI Powerhouse**
-   - 🌐 Step into the [Intel Developer Cloud](https://cloud.intel.com), register for free, and access a realm where Intel Xeons CPUs and GPUs amplify your code's potential.
-Discover GenAI notebooks in 'GenAI Essentials' – A set of curated notebooks for Stable Diffusion, LLM inference and Finetuning on Intel!
+   - 🌐 Step into the [Intel Developer Cloud](https://cloud.intel.com) (IDC), register for free, and access a realm where Intel Xeons CPUs and GPUs amplify your code's potential.
+Discover GenAI notebooks in 'GenAI Essentials' on your home page @IDC  – A set of curated notebooks for Stable Diffusion, LLM inference and Finetuning on Intel!

    ![Intel Developer Cloud](https://github.com/adventofgenai/resources/assets/786476/ddcfd550-1be4-4227-abbc-8cc6b630e102)

 2. **GenAI GitHub Repository: Your AI Compass**
-   - 🧭 Explore [rahulunair/genAI](https://github.com/rahulunair/genAI) for key insights on GenAI applications with Intel GPUs.
+   - 🧭 Explore [rahulunair/genAI](https://github.com/rahulunair/genAI) for key insights on GenAI applications - Stable diffusion, LLM inference, finetuning and code generation with Intel GPUs.
 If you find the notebooks useful, consider leaving a star or spark a discussion with an issue!

 3. **Magic of Prompt Engineering**:
    - Explore generative art techniques with [Stable Diffusion Prompt Book](https://openart.ai/promptbook), a resource for diverse prompt ideas and creative exploration in AI art.